toaderflorin/eksia/_posts/2020-01-12-scaling-sql.markdown

 Actually almost always sharding means we need to denormalize our data structure, so we unavoidably we'll have some data duplication.

-Another example of duplication is the fact that catalog data (reference tables) need to be replicated across nodes.
+Another example of duplication is catalog data (reference tables) which needs to be replicated across nodes.
 Here's an example -- when the users create an account they can select a residence country and we would like to enforce referential integrity in the data via an FK constraint to a table containing a list of countries.
 Obviously updating the supported list of countries means we need to update all the shards, hence the added complexity of having a sharding architecture.

 ## Multi Shard Queries
 Regardless of how you're structuring your data, there's probably no escaping multi shard queries.
 To explain why, here's what a typical feed from [500px]() looks like: